PatrykKobylanski/Yatzy/README.md

 cd [Directory where you want to clone] python.exe yatzy.py

-⚠️ All you need to run this game is a Python environment (Optional option is a Git for faster download)⚠️
+⚠️ All you need to run this game is a Python environment ⚠️
 ```

 ## 📖 How to play & rules